ztur211/gitingStarted2021/README.md

-# gitingStarted2021

-## Kia ora everyone
-<-- welcome back to the future -->

-2 Truths 1 Lie  I have been to Europe, I am the oldest sibling, I play football weekly
+TRUE : I have been to Europe, FASLE : I am the oldest sibling, TRUE : I play football weekly